Fiat 125: Developments

 A variety of other improvements were made including improved cabin ventilation, trim and styling.

-The Special was facelifted in 1971 using pretty much the same trim as the 125S, but both front and rear lights were new and wider, enhancing the visual width of the car.
+The Special received a facelift late 1970, using pretty much the same trim as the 125S, but the visual width of the car was enhanced by a wider grille (the indicators moved from the side to the bumper) and by replacing the square rear lights with larger, horizontal ones.
 The interior gained upgraded upholstery of the seats and a wood facia.
-A three-speed automatic transmission as well as air conditioning became available as an option.
+A three-speed GM automatic transmission as well as air conditioning became available as an option.